- 7 Effective Ways to Use AI in Job Recruitment - August 17, 2023

 The Best Place to Work takes a data-driven strategy to improve corporate culture.
 Ron Friedman uses concepts from behavioral economics, neuroscience, and management psychology to illustrate how an office setting can subtly affect an individual’s thought processes.

-The book covers the benefits of rewarding failure, the impact of office architecture on employee engagement, and hostage-negotiator-inspired strategies for calming down workplace tensions, just to name a few of its subjects.
+The book covers the benefits of rewarding failure, the impact of office architecture on employee engagement, and also hostage-negotiator-inspired strategies for calming down workplace tensions, just to name a few of its subjects.

 The Best Place to Work is an interesting look at the influences of organizational culture, balancing anecdotes with scientific statistics.